ioEclipse/FrancaIDL_PowerSupplySystem/README.md

-### Conceptual Franca IDL Interface Definition of a Power Supply System for a Small Satellite
+### Conceptual Franca IDL Interface Definition of a <br/>Power Supply System for a Small Satellite
 ---
 **Files contained**